 - Levoxyl: $15.35 / month

-When it comes to your medication, focus less on price and more about how you FEEL while taking it.
+When it comes to your medication, focus less on price and more on how you feel while taking it.

 If you can’t afford your medication at all you may be able to talk to your doctor about using samples which may help as well.